 Has been a Katy Trail volunteer since 1996.

-How did you become a volunteer with the Katy Trail
+How did you become a volunteer with the Katy Trail Ride?

 Sara Yates became involved with the CAMP Ride in 1989 when she was on the board of directors for Hostelling International.
-After the ending of the CAMP ride and the start of the Katy Ride, she became involved with the ride as a volunteer in 1996 because she missed the people that she worked with during the other ride.
+After the ending of the CAMP ride and the start of the Katy Ride, she became involved with the ride as a volunteer in 1996 because she missed the people who she worked with during the other ride.

 What is your favorite thing about the ride?